wwestrop/litmus/README.md

 ## Changelog
+### 0.1.3 Unreleased
+* Factored `TestRunner` to report progress more granularly
+* UI polish (per-test throbbers against slow-running tests, stale test indication)
+* Visible warning when all tests are filtered out of view by the selected filter
+* Higher resolution graphics for high-density screens
+* Recently tested projects list (also displayed on Taskbar jumplist)
+* Build improvement (compilation most likely to fail, so moved first; stopped linting, it's not providing value)

 ### 0.1.2
 * Tests which fail during the `beforeEach` hook show up correctly
 * Cancellable test runs (keyboard shortcut `Esc`)